Eduard David

 Eduard Heinrich Rudolph David (11 June 1863 – 24 December 1930) was a German politician.
 He was an important figure in the history of the Social Democratic Party of Germany (SPD) and of the German political labour movement.
-After the German Revolution of 1918–19 he was a Minister without portfolio in the government of Philipp Scheidemann, before becoming Minister of the Interior in June 1919 in the succeeding government headed by Gustav Bauer.
+After the German Revolution of 1918–1919, he was a Minister without portfolio in the government of Philipp Scheidemann, before becoming Minister of the Interior in June 1919 in the succeeding government headed by Gustav Bauer.
 David remained in that position until October of that year.

-David was also briefly the first president of the Weimar National Assembly which drew up the Weimar Constitution and ratified the Treaty of Versailles in 1919.
+David was also briefly the first president of the Weimar National Assembly, which drew up the Weimar Constitution and ratified the Treaty of Versailles in 1919.

 Biography

 Early life

 Eduard David was born on 11 June 1863 in Ediger/Mosel as the son of Johann Heinrich David, a Prussian civil servant, and his wife Wilhelmine Elisabeth (née Werner).

-After completing a four-year commercial apprenticeship (kaufmännische Lehre), David studied at the university at Giessen where he was introduced to socialist ideals.
-He worked as a teacher at a gymnasium and establishing a newspaper, the Mitteldeutsche Sonntagszeitung, in 1893.
+After completing a four-year commercial apprenticeship (kaufmännische Lehre), David studied at the university at Giessen, where he was introduced to socialist ideals.
+He worked as a teacher at a gymnasium and established a newspaper, the Mitteldeutsche Sonntagszeitung, in 1893.
 David's support for the Social Democratic Party of Germany (SPD) led to his dismissal from the civil service in 1894.

 David was married twice.
-In 1896, he married Gertrud Swiderski (one daughter) and in 1911 Hermine Schmidt (one son).
+In 1896, he married Gertrud Swiderski (one daughter) and in 1911, Hermine Schmidt (one son).